Why You Must See a Doctor After a Car Accident (Even If You Feel Fine)

 Getting checked allows a doctor to identify these issues early, leading to better outcomes and preventing long-term problems.

 4. What If I Really Feel Fine?
-Your Smart, Practical Plan
+A Practical Plan

-The Next Day: If you truly feel nothing at the scene, listen to your body over the next 24 hours.
-The moment any new pain, stiffness, or unusual symptom appears, make an appointment immediately.
+If you truly feel nothing at all: Listen to your body for the next 24 hours.
+The moment stiffness, a headache, or anything unusual appears—go get checked.
 Do not wait.

 Bottom Line: Don’t Skip the Doctor